wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =

+Addressed possible XSS vulnerability in conjunction with WP upgrade to 4.2 to address the same issue 9as well as other plugins.

 = 1.0.5 =

 Resolved nasty issue seen by some sites where saving/updating in admin area caused error message to be thrown.